Optimize TIFF writing

 valgrind exiv2-0.18 -M'set Exif.Image.Software The Exiv2 utility' P1010003.TIF malloc/free: 5,940 allocs, 5,940 frees, 19,548,553 bytes allocated.

 #617: For TIFF images, use memory mapping for non-intrusive writing instead of reading image into memory.

-#1 Updated by Andreas Huggel almost 10 years ago
+#1 Updated by Andreas Huggel about 10 years ago

 With r1755 the image is no longer loaded into memory for non-intrusive writing.
 The amount of memory allocated is therefore reduced by about the size of the image (for both write modes, since non-intrusive writing is always attempted first):

 valgrind ./exiv2 -M'set Exif.Image.Software Exiv2' P1010003.TIF malloc/free: 6,746 allocs, 6,746 frees, 650,106 bytes allocated.